EskelinenAntti/cdir/README.md

 4. Type nav and start browsing files and folders.
 5. Press f1 to quit nav.

-## Usage - Windows terminal (using venv)
+## Usage - Windows Command Prompt

 1. Clone the repository.
-2. Go to root of the cloned project.
-3. Run `python -m venv env\windows-env` in project root to create virtual environment.
-4. Activate the created environment with `env\windows-env\Scripts\activate`.
-5. Install needed dependencies with `pip install -r windows-requirements.txt`.
+2. Install [windows-curses](https://github.com/zephyrproject-rtos/windows-curses) with `pip install windows-curses`.
-6. Deactivate the venv with `env\windows-env\Scripts\activate`.
-7. Add absolute path to `\bin` folder in cloned project root to PATH-environment variable.
+3. Add absolute path to `\bin` folder in cloned project to PATH-environment variable.
-8. Add new evironment variable NAV_HOME that contains absolute path to root of the cloned project.
+4. Add new environment variable `NAV_HOME` that contains absolute path to the root of the cloned project.
-9. Type nav and start browsing files and folders.
+5. Type nav and start browsing files and folders.
-10. Press f1 to quit nav.
+6. Press f1 to quit nav.

 ## Contribution